RoeyVeg/ReactSWAPI/README.md

 **SWAPI API**

-The info is being collected from [https://swapi.co], first the character list and once the home planet url is available another call is sent to retrieve the home planet data
+The info is retrieved from [SWAPI](https://swapi.co), first the character data and once the home planet url is available another call is sent to retrieve the home planet data

 Roey Wegerhoff